yukikitayama/reinforcement-learning/note/finite_markov_decision_processes.md

 `T(s, a, s') ~ Pr(s' | s, a)` probability that the agent will visit `s'` when the agent are at `s` and take action `a`.

+## V and Q

+Value function (V) and action-value function (Q) looks similar but the action-value function is more useful in reinforcement learning.

+Because we will know Q by taking expectation from the experience, and we don't need to know reward function and transition function in advance.

+But value function requires us to know reward function and transition function in advance.